Archan6el/lamassu-satellite/README.md

 Check out [THIS](https://github.com/Archan6el/lamassu-website) git repo to see the web interface that utilizes our ML model

 Our group first used [RoboFlow](https://roboflow.com/) to label the cotton fields within satellite aerial photos.
 Obtaining said satellite images and how we determined which fields were cotton fields was through the [USDA CroplandCROS site](https://croplandcros.scinet.usda.gov/).
-Soem output images from our data labeling can be found within `train/images` and `train/labels`.
+Some output images from our data labeling can be found within `train/images` and `train/labels`.

 ![figure1](images/roboflow-label.png)